nsu/nsu.github.io/source/_posts/2013-06-30-high-availability-postgres-on-aws.markdown

 availability and scalability with Postgres, you're going to have to implement your own solution.

-Yeah, things like [Cloud Postgres](http://www.cloudpostgres.com/) exist, but they're nowhere near the power of RDS (that's not to bash on Cloud Postgres, which is a really cool platform).
+There are things like [Cloud Postgres](http://www.cloudpostgres.com/) out there, but they don't provide anything like the power of RDS (that's not to bash on Cloud Postgres, which is a really cool platform).
 So if you can use MySQL, Oracle or MSSQL, I'd recommend doing that, and saying goodbye to  Postgres until Amazon integrates it into RDS.
 This will give you easy access to to performance and